shootitlive/shootitlive_wp/shootitlive/readme.txt

 == Changelog ==

+= 1.6 =
+* Now supports Wordpress 5.1.1

+= 1.5 =
+* Now supports Wordpress 5.1.1

+= 1.4 =
+* Embed in pages as well as in posts.
+FAQ on Settings page.
+Bug fixes.

 = 1.3 =
 * Now supports embedding single videos.
 In post mode you can choose to list/embed Galleries or Videos.